dbouwman/solution-plan/core-api.md

 ```

 We don't anticipate a requirement to clone the entire contents of a group, although all the underlying functions would exist to implement that if the need arises.

+## Removing a Solution

+In order to cleanly remove a Solution, we should have a function which once again delegates to the Type Specific Processors to delete the items cleanly, doing any type-specific logic (i.e. removing domain entries for Sites)